Yakub Memon: Subsequent appeals and petitions

 Memon had filed an appeal before the Supreme Court of India under Section 19 of the TADA Act and State of Maharashtra filed a reference before the court for the confirmation of Memon's death sentence.
 On 21 March 2013, the Supreme Court confirmed Memon's conviction and death sentence for conspiracy through financing the attacks.
 The court held that Memon's role was limited not only to the extent of correspondence between the masterminds and all other accused, but he was also entrusted with task of handling the explosive bags and for their safe keeping, which is stated in the confessional statements of various co-accused persons.
 It also held that Memon was actively involved in hawala transactions for the purpose of facilitating the blasts.
 The judges called him the "mastermind" and "driving force" behind the bombings.
 Memon has consistently claimed innocence.

-Memon then filed a Review Petition seeking review of Supreme Court’s judgment confirming his death sentence.
-On 30 July 2013, Supreme Court bench headed by Chief Justice P Sathasivam and Justice BS Chauhan rejected Memon's application for oral hearing and dismissed his review petition by circulation.
+Memon then filed a Review Petition seeking review of Supreme Court's judgment confirming his death sentence.
+On 30 July 2013, Supreme Court bench headed by Chief Justice P. Sathasivam and Justice B.S.
+Chauhan rejected Memon's application for oral hearing and dismissed his review petition by circulation.
 Memon then filed a Writ Petition before the Supreme Court as the issue of oral hearing of review petitions against death sentences was being heard by the Supreme Court.

 On 6 August 2013, Memon's brother Suleman filed a mercy petition before the President of India.
 However, Indian President Pranab Mukherjee rejected Memon's petition for clemency on 11 April 2014.

 On 1 June 2014, Justices J. Khehar and C. Nagappan imposed a stay of execution while a plea from Memon, that review of death penalties should be heard in an open court rather than in chambers, was heard by a constitution bench of the Supreme Court which was then extended in December 2014.
 On 24 March 2015, open court hearing began on Memon's review petition.
 Senior Counsel Jaspal Singh represented Memon.
-On 9 April 2015, Supreme Court dismissed Memon’s review petition.
+On 9 April 2015, Supreme Court dismissed Memon's review petition.